laferil/angular-date-picker/projects/angular-date-picker/README.md

 ## Build Package

-Run `ng build angular-daterangepicker` to build the project.
+Run `ng build angular-date-picker` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build angular-daterangepicker`, go to the dist folder `cd dist/angular-daterangepicker` and run `npm publish`.
+After building your library with `ng build angular-date-picker`, go to the dist folder `cd dist/angular-date-picker` and run `npm publish`.

 ## Running unit tests

-Run `ng test angular-daterangepicker` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test angular-date-picker` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help